chirag04/react-native-in-app-utils/Readme.md

 | description    | string  | Description string                          |
 | title          | string  | Title string                                |

+**Troubleshooting:** If you do not get back your product(s) then there's a good chance that something in your iTunes Connect or Xcode is not properly configured.
+Take a look at this [StackOverflow Answer](http://stackoverflow.com/a/11707704/293280) to determine what might be the issue(s).

 ### Buy product

 ```javascript